City of London School for Girls 11 Plus (11+) Entrance Exam Information

 The school holds open events throughout the year, giving parents and girls the opportunity to look around the school, experience City life and ask any questions they may have.
 You will be able to meet and talk to current City girls who show you around the school and talk openly and honestly about all aspects of school life.

 You do not need to book for an Open Day visit.
 Please visit the school website for upcoming dates.

 In addition, in June, they hold a ‘Taster Afternoon’ for approximately 60 girls in Year 5 who are at state primary schools and who are hoping to apply to City for Year 7 entry.
 The afternoons give the girls a chance to get a glimpse of life at City.
 This event is advertised on the school’s website (usually in April each year) with an online application form, which must be completed if you would like to attend.
 Places fill fast.

 Girls can register for the entry exam once they are in Year 5.
-To register online, click here.
+To register online, visit the school’s website.